openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 docker run -it --rm --device=/dev/ion:/dev/ion -v /var/tmp:/var/tmp <image_name>
 ```

+> **NOTE**: The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.

+> **NOTE**: Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

 > **NOTE**:
-> - The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
-> - Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

-> **NOTE**:
-> * The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
-> * Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

-> **NOTE**:
 > The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
-> Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

-> **NOTE**:
-> 1. The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
-> 2. Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.
+Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

 **If the ion driver is not enabled**